fill-10/hop_lmp/README.md

 This package:
 1. reads in lammps trj into pandas dataframe and generate ions by centers of mass.
 2. reads in ions from lammps 'fix' output of 'COM'.
-3. calculate associating/coordinating counter ions/polymer chains per ion.
+3. calculates associating/coordinating counter ions/polymer chains per ion.
-4. categorize hopping types of the moving ions.
+4. categorizes hopping types of the moving ions.
-5. calcualte non gaussian parameters for AN ions.
+5. calcualtes non gaussian parameters for AN ions.
 6. output stats and lammps trj.
 7. can read lmptrj and pdb from gmx trjconv -pbc nojump.
+8. calculates van hove function.
+9. calculates intermittent time autocorrelation function and continous time autocorrelation function.
+10. calculates tau_c and tau_s from 9.
+10. extract string like motion of AN ions.

 Tested on python 3.6 and 3.7.